johnnycyberseed/ibm-zk/pages/IMS___Catalog___Hierarchy.md

 	- `DFSCP001` — used for updated access
 		- e.g. ACBGEN and Catalog Populate utility (i.e. `DFS3UACB`), and purge utility
 	- `DFSCP000` — used for read access from COBOL/HLASM programs
-	- `FDSCP002` — used for read access from PL/1
+	- `DFSCP002` — used for read access from PL/1 programs
+	- `DFSCP003` — used for read access from PASCAL programs -
 	-